vedant-dwivedi/QR-Scan-Master/README.md

 ## Description

 QRScanner is an easy-to-use text to QR code.
-Quickly generate QR codes for any text and effortlessly scan QR codes to extract the embedded information.Enhance user experiences with the power of visual communication.
+Quickly generate QR codes for any text and effortlessly scan QR codes to extract the embedded information.

 ## Features